rambler-digital-solutions/reflexio/README.md

 ## Motivation
-**Use Dispatch for Free**.
 It was Initially build on the top of redux to make powerful tool for implementing business flow of large enterprise-level web applications.
 No more *store.dispatch* hell.
 Just nicely readable and configurable in one place class-definitively styled description of the business logic of your application.
 Comes with ecosistem of helper packages and adapters to ui libries such as react.
 ## Installation